Diptakuet/DF-SCA-Dynamic-Frequency-Side-Channel-Attacks-are-Practical/README.md

 For ML models other than CNN (For example: SVM), run `./svm.py`.
 This will provide the accuracy as well as save the raw predictions as [Raw_Prediction_svm.txt](https://github.com/Diptakuet/DF-SCA-Dynamic-Frequency-Side-Channel-Attacks-are-Practical/blob/main/AMD%20Ryzen%205/Tor/Raw_Prediction_svm.txt).
 Update the `confidance_score.m` by replacing the `Raw_Prediction_cnn.txt` file with `Raw_Prediction_svm.txt`.
 Run the `confidance_score.m` to get the Top 5 score for the Tor Browser.

 It is to be noted that, for Tor Browser scenario, we have carried out the experiment only for the default scaling governor of the device.

+## Universal ML Model for different CPU models
+In the previous experiment, we trained separate ML models for Intel, AMD, and ARM architectures to obtain the highest website fingerprinting accuracy.
+However, it is still unclear whether it is possible to replace the individual ML models with a universal ML model trained with the CPU frequency data from several micro-architectures.
+Thus, an attacker can use a combined ML model without requiring to know the exact targeted microarchitecture for website fingerprinting.
+For this purpose, initially, we combined the CPU frequency data collected with powersave governor from both Intel Tiger Lake and Intel Comet Lake architectures to train a universal CNN model and evaluated the performance of the universal model with the test data.
+The [Intel combined](https://github.com/Diptakuet/DF-SCA-Dynamic-Frequency-Side-Channel-Attacks-are-Practical/tree/main/Universal%20ML/Intel%20combined) directory incorporates the relevant data and codes.

+`cd Universal ML/Intel combined/` <br/>
+`./Restored_model_test.py` <br/>